kachick/wait-other-jobs/README.md

 [![matrix](https://github.com/kachick/wait-other-jobs/actions/workflows/GH-761-matrix.yml/badge.svg?branch=main)](https://github.com/kachick/wait-other-jobs/actions/workflows/GH-761-matrix.yml?query=branch%3Amain)\
 [![CI](https://github.com/kachick/wait-other-jobs/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/kachick/wait-other-jobs/actions/workflows/ci.yml?query=branch%3Amain)

-This GitHub action waits for all or specific jobs, even if they are running in other workflows.\
+This GitHub Action waits for all jobs by default even if they run in other workflows.\
+You can also choose to wait for specific jobs.\
-If any of those jobs fail, this action will fail as well.
+If any of the jobs fail, this action fails too.

 ## Usage

-Zero or tiny configuration may work.
+It works with zero or little configuration.

 ```yaml
 jobs: